parakedista/Learning-Resources/Readme.md

 # Learning Resources

-A curated list of resources to learn web development
+A curated list of resources to learn web developmen